Susanne Bier: 2000–2014: Rise to prominence and acclaim

-The Night Manager (TV series)
+2016–present: Television work

 Taking a break from film, Bier directed The Night Manager, a British television serial starring Tom Hiddleston, Hugh Laurie, Olivia Colman, David Harewood, Tom Hollander, and Elizabeth Debicki.
 It is based on the 1993 novel of the same name by John le Carré and adapted to the present day by David Farr.
 The six-part series began broadcasting on BBC One on 21 February 2016.
 In the United States, it began on 19 April 2016 on AMC.
 It has been sold internationally to over 180 countries, and a second series was commissioned by the BBC and AMC.
 Scripting duties for the second series were handled by Matthew Orton, Charles Cumming, Namsi Khan and Francesca Gardiner.
 The first series of The Night Manager was nominated for 36 awards and won 11, including two Primetime Emmy Awards (for director Bier and music composer Victor Reyes) and three Golden Globe Awards (for Hiddleston, Colman, and Laurie).

 The series received widespread critical acclaim.
 Adam Sisman, le Carré's biographer, wrote in UK daily newspaper The Daily Telegraph, "It is more than 20 years since the novel was published, and in that time two film companies have tried and failed to adapt it, concluding that it was impossible to compress into two hours.
 But this six-hour television adaptation is long enough to give the novel its due."
 He added, "And though Hugh Laurie may seem a surprising choice to play 'the worst man in the world', he dominates the screen as a horribly convincing villain.
 Alert viewers may spot a familiar face in the background of one scene, in a restaurant: John le Carré himself makes a cameo, as he did in the films of A Most Wanted Man and Tinker Tailor Soldier Spy.
 But he is on screen only for an instant: blink and you'll miss him."

-Bird Box

 Returning to film, Bier directed Bird Box, an American post-apocalyptic horror film.
 The screenplay, by Eric Heisserer, was based on the 2014 novel of the same name by Josh Malerman.
 The film stars Sandra Bullock, and had its world premiere at AFI Fest on 12 November 2018.
 It was released worldwide on 21 December 2018 by Netflix, and went on to become the most-watched film in Netflix history.
 On Metacritic, Bird Box has received mixed to positive reviews.
-Forbes called it a "truly terrible movie."
+Forbes called it a "truly terrible movie".

-2020s

-The Undoing

 Bier directed the TV series The Undoing, which premiered on HBO in October 2020 and starred Nicole Kidman and Hugh Grant.
 The Undoing became the first HBO original series to grow its audience each week and the network's most watched show of 2020.